-12. Complaints procedure
+Complaints procedure

 Please see the Complaints Policy published on the school website.

-If a parent or carer has any concerns or complaints regarding the care or welfare of their child, an appointment can be made by them to speak to the SENCO, who will be able to advise on formal procedures for complaint.
+If a parent or carer has any concerns or complaints regarding the care or welfare of their child, an appointment can be made by them to speak to the SENCO and/or the Executive Head Teacher.

-13. In service training (CPD)
+In service training (CPD)

-We aim to keep all school staff up to date with relevant training and developments in teaching practice in relation to the needs of pupils with SEN.
+We aim to keep all school staff up to date with relevant training and developments in teaching practice in relation to the needs of pupils with SEND.